Autonomous SmartDesk 2 Standing Desk Review

 We’ve written aplenty about how Jiecang standing desk bases have had a checkered past when it comes to product quality, and the very nadir of that story was the dirt-cheap componentry they produced for Autonomous’ first standing desk.
 Ironically, Jiecang continues to supply components (albeit better ones) to Autonomous’ chief rivals, including the Jarvis Desk (Fully), the UpLift Desk (HumanSolution) and the StandDesk Pro, among others, but they’ve lost the Autonomous account for good.

-User reviews on Autonomous stand desks run the gamut from hating/returning the product to being absolutely delighted with it.
-Many complained then, and still complain now of serious product quality issues—particularly if purchased with a tabletop (see contemporaneous user comments posted below by many of our readers).
-Even on Amazon, which is known for its exaggerated ratings on office fitness products, most Autonomous desk reviews are in the 3 to 4-star range, with plenty of 1-star reviews describing total product failure (anything less than a 4-1/2 star rating in this category on Amazon is a flag to check the 1-star reviews before buying).
+Autonomous standing desk user reviews run the gamut from hating/returning the product to being absolutely delighted with it.
+Many complained then, and still complain now of serious product quality issues — particularly if purchased with a tabletop (see contemporaneous user comments posted below by many of our readers).
+Even on Amazon, which is known for its exaggerated ratings on office fitness products, most Autonomous desk reviews are in the 3-to-4-star range, with plenty of 1-star reviews describing total product failure (anything less than a 4-1/2 star rating in this category on Amazon is a flag to check the 1-star reviews before buying).
 This is particularly true, even today, with its Home Edition desk.

 While the Jiecang episode is behind them now, some things have not changed at Autonomous.
 The company’s business plan is still to produce the very cheapest possible office furniture products in China and sell direct to less-discriminating millennial customers who may put low price ahead of decent product quality, warranty or service, much less buying American.